erik-wramner/JmsTools/README.md

 * Prepared messages from a directory or random messages with a minimum and maximum size.
 * Outliers (large messages with a certain probability).
 * Delayed/scheduled messages (where supported).
-* Text and binary messages.
+* Text and byte messages.
 * Duration-based tests.
 * Count-based tests.
 * Configurable receive timeouts, polling delays, batch sizes, sleep times after each batch and much more.
-* Producer flow control for AQ.
+* Client-side producer flow control for AQ.

-## Missing features

-Some features are still missing.
-The short-term plan includes:

-* XA transactions (two-phase commits)
+* XA transactions (two-phase commits).

 Feel free to submit pull requests, bug reports or to ask for other improvements.